Production of Protons and Light Nuclei in Au+Au Collisions at $\sqrt{s_{\mathrm{NN}}}$ = 3 GeV with the STAR Detector: Results and Discussions

-Figure~\ref{fig:ba_ene} shows the energy dependence of the coalescence parameter in central heavy-ion collisions.
-The experimental data include the measurements from the EOS~\cite{NA49:2016qvu}, NA44~\cite{Bearden:2002ta}, AGS~\cite{E878:1998vna,E864:2000auv}, PHENIX~\cite{PHENIX:2004vqi} and STAR BES-I~\cite{STAR:2001pbk,PhysRevLett.130.202301} experiments.
-The mid-rapidity $B_{2}(d)$, $B_{3}(t)$, and $B_{3}(^{3}\mathrm{He})$ with transverse momentum $p_{T}/A$ = \SI{0.65}{GeV/c} at $\sqrt{s_{\mathrm{NN}}}$ = \SI{3}{GeV} follows the world trend, and there is a clear upward trend towards low energy, which implies that the overall effective volume of the nucleon emitting source ($V_{\mathrm{eff}}$) decreases with decreasing collision energies.
+Figure~\ref{fig:ba_ene} shows the energy dependence of the coalescence parameters in central heavy-ion collisions.
+The experimental data include the measurements from the EOS~\cite{NA49:2016qvu}, NA44~\cite{Bearden:2002ta}, AGS~\cite{E878:1998vna,E864:2000auv}, PHENIX~\cite{PHENIX:2004vqi}, and STAR BES-I~\cite{STAR:2001pbk,PhysRevLett.130.202301} experiments.
+At mid-rapidity, $B_{2}(d)$, $B_{3}(t)$, and $B_{3}(^{3}\mathrm{He})$ with transverse momentum $p_{T}/A$ = \SI{0.65}{GeV/c} at $\sqrt{s_{\mathrm{NN}}}$ = \SI{3}{GeV} follow the world trend, and there is a clear upward trend towards low energy, which implies that the overall effective volume of the nucleon emitting source ($V_{\mathrm{eff}}$) decreases with decreasing collision energies.